Dave Abbruzzese: Pearl Jam

 With Abbruzzese, the band recorded its second studio album, Vs., released in 1993.
 Upon its release, Vs. set at the time the record for most copies of an album sold in a week, and spent five weeks at number one on the Billboard 200.
 Vs. was nominated for a Grammy Award for Best Rock Album in 1995.
 From Vs., the song "Daughter" received a Grammy nomination for Best Rock Performance by a Duo or Group with Vocal and the song "Go" received a Grammy nomination for Best Hard Rock Performance.
 Abbruzzese toured extensively for Vs. and performed on a Saturday Night Live appearance.
-Abbruzzese wrote the music for the Pearl Jam songs "Go", "Last Exit" and "Angel" (from the 1993 fan club Christmas single).
+Abbruzzese was the primary songwriter for the music in the band's songs "Go", "Last Exit" and "Angel" (from the 1993 fan club Christmas single).
 He played with Pearl Jam through April 17, 1994.
 In 1994, the band began a much-publicized boycott of Ticketmaster.

-Although Abbruzzese performed on the band's third studio album, Vitalogy, he was fired in August 1994 due to personality conflicts with the band members, four months before the album was released.
+Abbruzzese performed on the band's third studio album Vitalogy.
+However, he was fired in August 1994 due to personality conflicts with the band members, four months before the album was released.
 Ament stated, "Dave was a different egg for sure.
 There were a lot of things, personality wise, where I didn't see eye to eye with him.
 He was more comfortable being a rock star than the rest of us.
 Partying, girls, cars.
 I don't know if anyone was in the same space."
 Guitarist Stone Gossard said, "It was the nature of how the politics worked in our band: It was up to me to say, 'Hey, we tried, it's not working; time to move on.'
 On a superficial level, it was a political struggle: For whatever reason his ability to communicate with Ed and Jeff was very stifled.
 I certainly don't think it was all Dave Abbruzzese's fault that it was stifled."
 Abbruzzese stated, "I didn't really agree with what was going on.
 I didn't agree with the Ticketmaster stuff at all.
 But I don't blame anyone or harbor any hard feelings.
 I'd be lying if I said I wasn't furious and hurt for a long time.
 But now I just wish there was more music from the band I was a part of."